esperanca/personal_website/src/posts/weeknote-023.md

 ### A big smile and great questions
-Julia Whitney is an amazing design leader I’ve met at Leading Design 2018.
-I  recommend her talk at LX 2017, [The Human Blueprint](https://vimeo.com/215141773) so you can understand about her work.
-Great insights about change and psychological safety.
-After meeting her at Leading Design, I had the opportunity to attend two sessions with her at Babylon and we sometimes talk.
+Julia Whitney is a design leader I’ve met at Leading Design 2018.
+I  recommend her talk at LX 2017, [The Human Blueprint](https://vimeo.com/215141773) to understand  her work.
+You will have great insights about organisational change and psychological safety.

+After meeting her at Leading Design, I had the opportunity to attend a few sessions with her at Babylon.
+We talk eventually and I follow her work closely.

-I had the opportunity to catch up with her this week, and it was such a great conversation.
+I had the opportunity to catch up with her this week.
 I am a big fan of Julia’s communication style and sagacity.
 One topic that I am reflecting now after our conversation: how hard it is for me to let go of my previous skills that aren’t quite needed in my current job.
-I will be talking more about this in a few weeks in the DesignOps Virtual Meet-up if the Impostor Syndrome allows me.
+I will be talking more about this in a few weeks in the [DesignOps Virtual Meet-up](https://www.eventbrite.co.uk/e/designops-virtual-meet-up-with-bt-capital-one-tickets-108683798166) if I beat my Impostor Syndrome.

 ### BIPOC